mnchl-kim/stacked-RNN-Numpy/README.md

-# Sequence Generation with stacked RNN (ONLY Numpy)
+# Character-level Language Model with stacked RNN (ONLY Numpy)

 I implemented class module for stacked Recurrent Neural Networks with ONLY Numpy package.
-It is for sequence generation similar with sequence to sequence model.

 The following parameters can be selected in the RNN class.
  - input size